dark-lab/Nemesis/README.md

 * Create a unique interface to pen-testing's programs;
 * Link informations found from different tools;
 * Automate standard operation and common routine during pen-testing;
-* LAN/WLAN Exploiting;
+* Making metasploit usage automatized
+* Leveraging metasploit exploit database to analyze active/passive traffic to match exploits fingerprintings (mostly done)
+* LAN/WLAN Exploiting (We are almost at the end of this);
 * Web App Exploiting;
 * Make pen-testing fun!

 ## The Complex Stuff:
 * Finalizing the metasploit integration
-* Rewriting of the modules to be more tiny for most environment, to delete the ```minimal``` branch
+* Module rewrital, to be more portable for most environment, we need to delete the ```minimal``` branch
-* Give it a code clean and maybe a MakeFile.PL
+* We need to clean the code and maybe a MakeFile.PL (I know, PM maybe will hate us)
 * maybe writing a better TODO and a fixed milestone? just adding stuff to todo it's making all more difficult

 ## TODO: